janKekanSan/jankekansan.github.io/pages/sona/interjections.md

 </details>

 These two are similar: Do something in a good way!
-You'll see these used in response to goodbyes.
+You could see these used in response to goodbyes, for example, but there are many more with different uses.

 <details><summary> [pona tawa sina]{.tokipona} </summary>